elastos/Elastos.Wiki/docs/3.develop/contracts/remix.md

         <img src={useBaseUrl("docs/assets/develop/smart-contracts/remix/Screenshot_2020-02-14_at_1.45.23_PM.png")} alt="RemixIDE_Step1"/>
 </div>

 **Congratulations!** You have successfully deployed the **HelloWorld** Smart Contract.
 Now you can interact with the Smart Contract.
-Check the deployment status here: https://mumbai.Elastosscan.com/.
+Check the deployment status [here](https://esc-testnet.elastos.io/).

 <div
         style={{